ljosberinn/eslint-config-galex/README.md

 ## What makes this different than all the other configs out there?

-- All internals, literally everything, is re-exported.Don't like some decision?
+- All internals, literally everything, is re-exported.
+Don't like some decision?
 Rules too weak?
 Want to add custom rules?
 Everything is covered!

   This hopefully prevents the need of having to migrate between configs every